wp-plugins/wp-currency-converter/readme.txt

 Make sure you use the three letter currency acronym as per the <a href="http://en.wikipedia.org/wiki/ISO_4217">ISO 4217 standard</a>

-This plugin uses Google for it's calculations so ensure the currency is one they support.
+This plugin uses Google Finance for it's calculations so ensure the currency is one they support.

 = Can I add more currencies? =

 You can add any currency by it's currency acronym as long as it's in the <a href="http://en.wikipedia.org/wiki/ISO_4217">ISO 4217 standard</a> list.

+= I always see the error: "Error: Currency conversion temporarily not available.
+Please try again." =

+It's likely that you're not using a currency code that Google Finance recognises.
+To check you can try Googling for the currency conversion, eg. 25 AUD to USD (replace with your currency codes).

 == Screenshots ==